 At the end of 2023, December saw overall sales of +2% when compared to December 2022.
-Considering that the British Retail Consortium Sensormatic IQ Footfall monitor showed footfall to retail parks and high street retailers as down -5%.
-Though floods and road closures may have impacted footfall in isolated areas across the UK.
-An unusually mild December mid-month may have contributed to improved garden/gardening category sales, which were up +5% - nevertheless December is a small month for this category (page 11).
-However, the same category did not do as well versus December 2021, down -8%, which may be the lasting effects of gardening during the covid era.
+Floods and road closures may have impacted footfall in isolated areas across the UK.
+An unusually mild December mid-month may have contributed to improved garden/gardening category sales, which were up +5% - nevertheless December is a relatively small month for this category (page 11).
+However, the same category did not do as well versus December 2021, down -8%, which may be the lasting effects of increased appetite for gardening during the covid era.
 Non-gardening categories did well but growth was much more modest than in previous months, up +1% versus December 2022, and +3% versus December 2021.